Wireapps-Dev/ng-wa-table/projects/ng-wa-table/README.md

 Using the table data values you need to bind them to each column.
 In order to do that config an object consist with these properties:
   * id - Used to identify the object unique
-  * header - mention a property from your tableData array.
+  * header - mention a property from your tableData array and If action column is available pass "action" as the header.
   * type - There are different types of values in your tableData array.
 They can be numbers, titles, true or false values, arrays or a status bar.
 In here you need to mention what type of data should bind to each column.
 Those types are,
     1. String - The values that doesn't change & display as it is in the tableData array.
     2. Array - If there is an array of objects.